Stanko/kostatadic.com/content/blog/2018-06-01-to-the-ice-queen/index.md

 tags = [ "friendship", "jenita", "love", "poetry" ]
 +++

-Jenita is very nice But she has a heart of ice
+Jenita is very nice
+But she has a heart of ice

-She's a rare and precious jewel But she's also very cruel
+She’s a rare and precious jewel
+But she’s also very cruel

-She's beautiful, she is smart But she has a vicious heart
+She’s beautiful, she is smart
+But she has a vicious heart

+She’s 24-carat gold
-She's 24-carat gold But she's also very cold
+But she’s also very cold

-She's so soft and she's so warm Then she turns into the storm
+She’s so soft and she’s so warm
+Then she turns into the storm

-She's a lovely little woman Powerful like Harry Truman
+She’s a lovely little woman
+Powerful like Harry Truman

-She's a cuddly little cat Who will hit you with a bat
+She’s a cuddly little cat
+Who will hit you with a bat

-She's the cutest thing you've seen But she's also the Ice Queen
+She’s the cutest thing you’ve seen
+But she’s also the Ice Queen

-She can make you feel like Lord Then she cuts you with her sword
+She can make you feel like Lord
+Then she cuts you with her sword

-Yes JS is very nice But she's also changing stripes
+Yes JS is very nice
+But she’s also changing stripes

 _**2012**_